Keyboard shortcuts

 Release workflow run

-Deep Dive into the Workflow
+Workflow Deep Dive

 The workflow consists of three sequential jobs: